Mifiel/api-doc/source/includes/_templates.md

 ## Generate a document from a template

 <aside class="info">
-  If you want the generated documents to be endorsables you must pass the attribute <b>tack: true</b> and the type of endorsable <b>type: 'promissory-note'</b>.
+  If you want the generated documents to be endorsables you must pass the attribute <b>track: true</b> and the type of endorsable <b>type: 'promissory-note'</b>.
 Right now we only have <i>promissory-note</i> but we plan to add more in the future.
 </aside>

 ```ruby